buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.14.1 =
+* Bug: Core - Fixed a fatal error causing the Zoom integration to break

 = 2.14.0 =
 * New Feature!
 Core - Implemented a new licensing system for BuddyBoss plugins and theme